evelnwidj/android-menu-events-change/README.md

 # android-menu-events-change

-This is for android menu events change.
+This is for android menu events.